seanhig/spa-stack/api/springboot/README.md

 This is not entirely obvious.
 The token can even be verified on [jwt.io](jwt.io)... which is what helps to solve the issue, as it contains the `issuer`.
 Once these are properly rationalized, the error goes away.

+__Also Note:__ there is a custom scope added `api://d2307635-995a-4cee-99ca-a7de762f1d3f/WebAccess`.
+It is required, and must be created as part of the `Azure App Registration`.
+This is purely to prevent Microsoft from producing an invalid token.
+[See this stack article](https://stackoverflow.com/questions/66235040/spring-security-microsoft-oauth2-login-errors).

-Another `gotcha` is that `Microsoft OIDC` requires that `oidc` be specified in the `scope` (while Google does not).
+Another `gotcha` is that `Microsoft OIDC` __requires__ that `oidc` be specified in the `scope` (while Google does not).

-When the scope includes `oidc` Spring Identity changes the User class from `UserPrincipal` to `DefaultOidcUser`.
+In `SpringBoot Identity` when the scope includes `oidc` the User class returned from `.getPrincipal()` is changed from `UserPrincipal` to `DefaultOidcUser`.
 This will cause a `ClassCastException` until you realize this is going on, and the classes are not related.

 As `DefaultOidcUser` does not contain a `getId()` accessor, `getEmail()` was used as the embedded token user reference.

+> TODO: More investigation into this behaviour is required.

-With these changes in place both `Google` and `Microsoft` OIDC login are working in SpringBoot.
+With the above changes in place both `Google` and `Microsoft` OIDC login are working in SpringBoot.